 Synonymy: Atherospermatales Martius, Calycanthales Link, Gyrocarpales Dumortier, Hernandiales Martius, Illigerales Martius, Monimiales Berchtold & Presl - Lauranae Takhtajan - Calycanthidae C. Y. Wu, Lauridae C. Y. Wu - Lauropsida Horaninov

-Deciduous or evergreen shrubs to trees; tryptamine [calycanth(id)ine] alkaloids +; primary stem ± with vascular cylinder; cortical bundles +, inverted; vessel elements with simple perforation plates; sieve tube plastids also with peripheral protein fibres; pericyclic fibres 0; nodes 1:2 [see below]; petiole bundle arcuate, with wing bundles; hairs unicellular; buds with scales; lamina vernation flat to curved; flowers large [³3 cm across], (terminal); cortical receptacular vascular system; P many, spiral; A with prolonged connective, nectariferous staminodes ³10; (pollen trinucleate); stigma dry; ovules (2/carpel), micropyle exostomal, outer integument 6-15 cells across, inner integument 4-5 cells across, hypostase +; embryo sac long; fruits ± achenes; testa multiplicative, exotestal cells cuboid, slightly lignified; endosperm lacking paternal contribution]; n = 11, x = 11 (?12), nuclear genome [1 C] (0.025-)0.998(-39.189) pg.
+Deciduous or evergreen shrubs to trees; tryptamine [calycanth(id)ine] alkaloids +; primary stem ± with vascular cylinder; cortical bundles +, inverted; vessel elements with simple perforation plates; sieve tube plastids also with peripheral protein fibres; pericyclic fibres 0; nodes 1:2 [see below]; petiole bundle arcuate, with wing bundles; hairs unicellular; buds perulate, petiole enclosing the axillary bud; lamina vernation flat to curved; flowers large [³3 cm across], (terminal); receptacle with cortical vascular system; P many, spiral, with 3-5 traces; A with prolonged connective, nectariferous staminodes ³10; (pollen grains tricellular); stigma dry; suprastylar extragynoecial compitum +; ovules (2/carpel), inner integument 4-5 cells across, hypostase +; embryo sac long; fruits ± achenes; testa multiplicative, exotestal cells cuboid, slightly lignified; endosperm diploid, development autonomous [lacking paternal contribution]; n = 11, x = 11 (?12), nuclear genome [1 C] (0.025-)0.998(-39.189) pg.

 1. Idiospermoideae Thorne